 Most of the friends I had growing up were children of divorce.
-Some had single mothers, others had stepparents, and others were shuttled back and forth between their parents’ houses throughout the month.
+I, on the other hand, am an adult child of divorce.
+Some of my friends had single mothers, others had stepparents, and others were shuttled back and forth between their parents’ houses throughout the month.
 My parents, however, were happily married — hell, they never even fought.
 I considered myself to be one of the lucky ones.

 They divorced after 30 years of marriage.

 At age 28, I found myself strangely unequipped to handle my parents splitting up.
 I thought that being an adult would make it easier, but instead, I was left feeling completely disoriented.
 I tried turning to my friends, but my situation was so unlike theirs that they could only empathize — advice was off the table.

 In the three years since my parents went their separate ways, I’ve learned a number of things that I’d like to share in hopes of helping other adults who may be grappling with their parents’ divorce.